-D16 PunchBOX Bass Drum Synthesizer – Heavyweight Contender
+D16 Group PunchBOX Bass Drum Synthesizer – A Heavyweight Contender

-Welcome to another StudioWise review, this week we’re looking at PunchBOX from D16 Group, a kick drum sampler and synthesizer with some powerful features any respectable producer should be interested in.
+Welcome to another Music Nation review, this week we’re looking at PunchBOX from D16 Group, a kick drum sampler and synthesizer with powerful features any respectable producer should immediately be interested in.

-For any type of music, particularly EDM and electronic genres, the kick drum is the most important element, yet one of the hardest instruments to get sounding right.
-The low-end range has plenty of competition from the guitars and synths in a mix, its difficult to create a punch sound without dominating or overcooking the mix.
+(Review updated June 2022) For any type of music, particularly EDM and electronic genres, the kick drum is arguably the most important element, yet one of the hardest to get sounding right.
+The low-end range has plenty of competition from the guitars and synths in a mix, it’s difficult to create a punch sound without dominating or overcooking the mix.

 A single kick instrument might sound a little unusual, but there are a number of such instruments on the market such as Sonic Academy’s Kick 2, Rob Papen Punch BD, and Vengeance Sound’s Metrum – all sharing a very similar structure.
 For modern music, especially EDM, the kick drum holds particular importance in the mix, but whether or not there is any major advantage to using a specialised kick instrument over a more featured, yet less focused drum machine is debatable, but there are some major benefits which will interest producers, mostly being able to sculpt signature sounds easily, better control of post-processing and more focused mixing.